Key takeaways

 What worked

-What didn't work (the first time)
+What didn't work the first time

-The first asset library was over-engineered.
-I built a sophisticated tagging system with 30+ categories that took too long to maintain.
-The operator stopped logging things in it.
-We replaced it with a much simpler structure — five primary tags, a free-text description field, and a "needs sorting" inbox for assets that came in fast — and she actually used it.
+My first asset library was over-built.
+I made a fancy tagging system with 30+ categories that took too long to keep up.
+She stopped logging things in it.
+So we ripped it out and rebuilt it simple: five main tags, a free-text description field, and a "needs sorting" inbox for stuff that came in fast.
+That one she actually used.

 The RFP system was almost too automated.
-The first version drafted the entire RFP response from a template + the request.
-The output was generic in ways that mattered for proposals.
-We pulled back to "AI drafts the structural pieces and the operator writes the specific value-prop section."
+The first version drafted the whole response from a template plus the request, and it came out generic in ways that matter for a proposal.
+So we pulled back: AI drafts the structural pieces, she writes the "why us" part herself.
 Better for everyone.

 What we kept manual

-Pricing and acquisition stays manual.
+Pricing and acquisition stay manual.
 Obviously.

 The numbers

-(Anonymized ranges — exact figures are confidential.)
+(Anonymized ranges.
+Exact figures are confidential.)

 Metric Before After